mighty-gerbils/gerbil/doc/reference/actor.md

   not automatically created.
 - `admin` is the (optional) administrative public key; normally resindes in `$GERBIL_PATH/ensemble/admin.pub`.
+- `auth`: a hash table mapping server ids to capabilities; these are preauthorized server capabilities.
 - `addresses` is the list of addresses the server should listen; by default it is empty, making this a transient actor server.
 - `identifier` is the server identifier; if you don't specify one, a random server